 • Finding Units - The actual process of identifying housing units, whether through landlord recruitment, building new housing, master-leasing, or shared housing

-• Provide community engagement and understanding
+• Provide a tool for community engagement and system feedback

 If the building blocks for a homeless system of care are generally the same in every community, then it stands to reason that if you compared all of the various approaches to a given building block, "optimal" approaches would emerge (i.e., best practices).